+The State of the Legal Marijuana Markets 3rd Edition was written based on original research, reporting and analysis by ArcView Market Research (AMR) to provide market data and financial analysis of the U.S. medical marijuana markets and the adult use marijuana markets in the states of Colorado and Washington.
 This analysis estimates the size of marijuana markets, market growth and market saturation in the U.S. based upon publicly available data, expert interviews and surveys of market participants.
 Estimating market size in marijuana markets is difficult, however, due to the nascent stages of market development, lack of publicly available data and confidentiality of individual business owners’ data.
 In most states, tax and sales records of marijuana markets are not recorded separately or not reported.

-Over the course of the research, over 2000 surveys were sent out both electronically and through U.S. mail and AMR Research collected 322 complete and partial responses.
+In order to acquire the most current information on the performance of existing marijuana markets and growth over time, AMR conducted an industry-wide survey of active market participants from June 2013 to October 2013 and August 2014 to November 2014.
+This survey focused largely on marijuana dispensaries in key states, but also included ancillary business operators and independent cultivators.
+AMR identified medical marijuana dispensaries in states with medical marijuana laws based on public and proprietary listings.
+A survey and informational packet was sent to these companies and AMR followed up with voice verification of operational status and interviews with business owners/proprietors.
+Over the course of the research, more than 2000 surveys were sent out both electronically and through U.S. mail and AMR Research collected 411 complete and partial responses.
 The survey results provided data regarding the number of operational dispensaries in each state, average customer numbers, purchase size, price points and volumes for each state.
 AMR used this data to model preliminary estimates of market size in each state.

 While AMR attempted to complete as many participant interviews as possible, data acquired through participant interviews may or may not be representative of the full universe of operational dispensaries in each state.
 To overcome data limitations and further inform its market size estimates, AMR compiled relevant information from state agencies, nonprofit organizations and private companies in the marijuana industry.
 AMR entered into agreements with multiple businesses in the marijuana markets in order to acquire financial and operational data to inform assumptions on volume, sales, prices, cost structures and investment activity.
 AMR used this data to adjust its estimates of market size in each state, as it deemed necessary.

-In estimating the market size for 2014 in existing and new medical marijuana markets, AMR analyzed the relationships between policy implementation, patient access and market performance.
-AMR considered the potential patient populations (percentage of general population with a qualifying condition) in these states and also potential saturation rates (percentage of this population that would in fact use medical marijuana).
+The analysis also provides a market projection (AMR’s best estimate of the size of the marijuana market in 2015 and 2016 based upon growth in existing and new markets) and an estimate of market potential (AMR’s best estimate of maximum potential market size if new states pass medical or adult use marijuana regulations in the future).
+In estimating the market size for 2015 and 2016 in existing and new medical marijuana and new and existing adult use markets AMR analyzed the relationships between policy implementation, patient access and market performance.
+AMR considered the potential customer populations (percentage of general population with a qualifying condition) in these states and also potential saturation rates (percentage of this population that would likely use legal cannabis).
 Much of the data used in the estimates of market projections and potential market size was produced by extrapolating the best available epidemiological data.
 Extrapolated data carries certain limitations and potentially large margins of error.
 Some of the extrapolated data for this report utilized national incidence and prevalence rates adjusted for statewide population figures.